 4. Creative Headboard Idea Using Metal Art

-From simple rods and plate-work to intricate wire works, sculptures, and sheet metal art works, there are many types that can be used effectively as headboards.
+Metal art can range from simple wire, rod, or plate works, to more intricate sculptured and sheet metal artworks.
+There are many types that can be used effectively as headboards.

-- For a contemporary you can use abstract or free-form designs which work effectively and creates an artsy look.
-They are best mounted on the wall at least 18inches from the top of the mattress.
+- Wall art is best mounted on the wall at least 18inches from the top of the mattress.

-- For an impressive look, mount the artwork to span the bed’s headboard area and even beyond, to the bedside cabinets.
+- For a well thought-out and impressive look, mount the artwork to span the bed’s headboard area and even beyond, to the bedside cabinets if possible.

-- For a distinctive look, hang a large piece of metal wall art with mirrored sections or panels.
+- For a more distinctive look, you can hang a large piece of metal wall art with shatter-proof mirrored sections or panels.

-You can use a set of prints or several unframed painted canvas panels spaced to fit the width of the bed and the bedside cabinets.
+Large paintings and prints framed or unframed are also great headboard ideas.
+You can use one large painting, or a set of prints painted canvas panels, set and spaced to fit the width of the bed and its side cabinets.

-Alternatively, you can use a wide painting or print with framing that matches the bed’s wood type.
-Hang this on the wall over the bed to create a headboard effect.
+Alternatively, you can install a wide painting or print with framing that matches the bed’s wood type.

 Inexpensive tapestry makes a great one as well and because tapestry usually has a great ‘palate’, it goes a long way in determining a base colour for your bedroom’s colour scheme.

-Not only does tapestry look and feel different, their beauty will make the total look appear expensive.
+Not only does tapestry and paintings look and feel different, but their beauty will also make the total room decor appear expensive.

 © 2013 viryabo2